colbyprior/speedies/docs/7. Warbands/Dwarves.md

 ## Special Rules
 ### Hard to Kill
-An Injury roll of 18 against a Dwarf counts as Stunned instead of Incapacitated.
-Injury modifiers have no effect against Dwarves.
+Dwarves have a -2 to Injury rolls made against them (eg. an unmodified roll of 19 would count as a 17, Stunning rather than Incapaciating the Dwarf).
 ### Sturdy Legs
 Wearing Armour does not reduce a Dwarf's Move attribute.
-### Gem Sense
-Dwarf warbands gain an additional Treasure Roll at the end of each game.
 ### Ranged Shields
 Dwarf gunners may use any ranged weapon with a shield.
 ## Heroes